Update November 8, 2024

 The plurality of would-be leaders, however, was an important reflection of the complexity and diversity of the American political landscape.

 While some candidates are already well known in the political world, others have emerged as outsiders, advancing new ideas and perspectives.
 But competing against Trump's fierce and loyal supporters has not been easy, and most of the Republican challengers have been forced to end their campaigns before voting had even begun.
+On July 21, Biden himself dropped out after weeks of pressure from Democrats (and voters) who feared he was no longer able to win against Trump.

 The last remaining candidates are competing on several fronts, juggling public speeches, meetings with voters and media campaigns, and the ambitious attempt to win popular support and secure their party's nomination.